 Theorem \ref{thm:upper_bound} provides an upper bound on the expected discrepancy between the wireless risk and the standard risk.
-The wireless risk discrepancy in \cref{equ:wireless_discrepancy} evaluates the deterioration of task performance caused by the wireless channel distortion.
+This discrepancy evaluates the deterioration of task performance caused by the wireless channel distortion.
 A small discrepancy indicates the model is relatively robust to the channel noise.
-Since the wireless risk discrepancy in \cref{equ:wireless_discrepancy} is untrackable during the training and inference process of wireless distributed learning, it is natural to utilize the derived upper bound $G=\sigma\sqrt{2I(W,Z;S)}$ as an alternative of the measurement of task-aware robustness.
-Minimizing the upper bound enables the model to transmit at a high rate beyond capacity while preserving task accuracy.
+Since the wireless risk discrepancy in \cref{equ:wireless_discrepancy} is intractable during the training and inference processes of wireless distributed learning, it is natural to utilize the derived upper bound $G=\sigma\sqrt{2I(W,Z;S)}$ as an alternative measure of task-aware robustness.
+Minimizing the upper bound enables the model to transmit data at a high rate beyond capacity while preserving task accuracy.
 Therefore, it is essential for the wireless distributed learning model to learn an optimal hypothesis that achieves a tight upper bound.
 In the following section, we will derive an efficient algorithm to estimate the upper bound in the NN scenario and propose a novel framework for robust inference in wireless distributed learning.

-\begin{remark} In the context of wireless distributed learning, it is worth noting that the loss difference vanishes upon achieving error-free transmission, i.e., transmission rate $R<C$.
+\begin{remark} It is worth noting that the wireless risk discrepancy becomes zero upon achieving error-free transmission, indicating exact recovery of the transmitted features, which is the goal of data-oriented communication.
 Additionally, if the mutual information $I(W,Z;S) = 0$, the wireless risk discrepancy also becomes zero.
-It suggests that $(W,Z)$ is independent of side information $S$.
-In this scenario, the model is generalized to any wireless channel as analyzed in \cite{PAC-Bayes}, thus accomplishing perfect inference in wireless distributed learning.
-However, the absolute independence is virtually unattainable.
+It suggests that $(W,Z)$ are jointly independent of side information $S$.
+In this scenario, the model generalizes to any wireless channel as analyzed in \cite{PAC-Bayes}, thus accomplishing perfect inference in wireless distributed learning.
+However, absolute independence is virtually unattainable.
 In practice, the learning algorithm can only find a model where the mutual information approaches zero. \end{remark}

 \begin{remark} Using the chain rule of mutual information, $I(W,Z;S)$ can be written as

 and